eliason-j/jacobeliason-dot-com/content/about.md

 title: Hello.
 ---

-#### I am a data analyst with experience in data visualization, statistical modeling, and survey research.
+#### I am a data analyst with experience in survey research and R programming.

 I graduated in 2019 with a B.S. in statistical science from Brigham Young University with minors in political science and mathematics.
 While in school, I worked on sports analytics and international development projects as a research assistant in the statistics and political science departments respectively.